MS in Nutrition

 HFN 515 | Advanced Nutrition in Clinical Practice I |

-Selective courses (students choose one, each course is 3 credits)
+Selective courses (students choose two, each course is 3 credits)

 HFN 502 | Contemporary Issues in the Global Food System |